djones1040/SALTShaker/docs/simulation.rst

 	host_mass = False

-In this case, a magnitude smearing of 0.1 would be applied to the Hsiao model at all wavelengths, and some color and host mass effects are applied as well based on functions you will define in the next section.
+In this case, a magnitude smearing of 0.1 would be applied to the Hsiao model at all wavelengths, and some color and stretch effects are applied as well based on functions you will define in the next section.

 Warping Effects